alekcangp/yogalink/README.md

 # 🧘 Yoga Pose Tracker with Etherlink Integration

 This Python application uses real-time video and AI inference to detect yoga poses, track pose streaks, and store top performance data on the **Etherlink (Tezos) blockchain**.
-A leaderboard of all users' best pose streaks can be displayed and verified on-chain.
+A leaderboard of all users best pose streaks can be displayed and verified on-chain.

 ## 📦 Features